Are you wondering about “what equipment I would need to set up a decent home recording studio?”

 Just with the equipment above, you have a decent and like-a-pro recording studio at home.

-Remember, all equipments on your studio are links the chain.
+Remember, all equipment in your studio are links the chain.
 They need synchronization in quality.
-Which means, if one of those equipment is with poor quality, even though the others are high quaility, your products will be not good..
+This means, if one of those pieces of equipment is of poor quality, even though the others are high quality, your products will be not good.

 The last words